-One refereed journal paper related to the subject and approved by the teacher should be critically presented.
-The Paper Presentation should be evaluated by a committee and marks should be entered in Automation software on or before 60th working day of the semester.
+\ One refereed journal paper related to the subject and approved by the teacher should be critically presented.
+A committee should evaluate the Paper Presentation and marks should be entered in Automation software on or before the 60th working day of the semester.